 How to Force Flowering Branches to Bloom Indoors

-Are you longing for the spring season, and all the fabulous flowers that come with it?
-Today I’ll show you how easy it is to force flowering branches to bloom indoors so you can enjoy an “early breath of spring.”
+Are you longing for spring and all the fabulous flowers that come with it?
+Today, I’ll show you how easy it is to force flowering branches to bloom indoors so you can enjoy an “early breath of spring.”

 If you’re a flower girl like me, you’ll be happy to know that there’s a process that allows you to have all the color and beauty of early spring blooms in your home during these gloomy weeks of winter ahead.

 This is the time of year when a little pick-me-up is needed to cure those wintertime blues.
-The good news is that you can brighten up the inside of your home through late winter very easily.
+The good news is that you can easily brighten up your home inside through late winter.
 It’s as simple as bringing fresh-cut branches from spring-flowering trees and adding them to a vase filled with fresh water.

-Forced branches are a wonderful way to bring a touch of spring indoors while the outside garden still sleeps during the winter.
+Forced branches are a wonderful way to bring a touch of spring indoors while the outside garden still sleeps in winter.

 This practice involves cutting branches from flowering shrubs and trees, like forsythia, cherry, magnolia, or pussy willow, before their bud’s natural bloom time.

-Once the branches are brought inside and placed in water, they’re exposed to warmer temperatures and more consistent light than they would outdoors during winter.
+Once the branches are brought inside and placed in water, they’re exposed to warmer temperatures and more consistent light than outdoors during winter.

 This ‘forcing’ process tricks the branches into thinking that spring has arrived, causing them to bloom weeks ahead of the plant’s natural blooming time.
 The result is an early burst of color and beauty in your home, offering a sneak peek at the upcoming spring season.